 What else can I see?

-- The desk where Jane Austen penned her novels, original writings from Charles Dickens and Shakespeare’s First Folio
+- Original writings from Charles Dickens and Shakespeare’s First Folio

 - A letter from writer, composer and anti-slavery campaigner Charles Ignatius Sancho